curl/everything-curl/usingcurl-uploads.md

 The general progress meter curl provides (see the [Progress meter](cmdline-progressmeter.md) section) works fine for uploads as well.
-What needs to be remembered is that the progress meter is automatically disabled when you're sending output to stdout, and most protocols curl support can output something even for an upload.
+What needs to be remembered is that the progress meter is automatically disabled when you are sending output to stdout, and most protocols curl support can output something even for an upload.

 Therefore, you may need to explicitly redirect the downloaded data to a file